 The following supplements generally have been found to be safe and beneficial for those being treated with cisplatin:

 Avoid taking supplements during the two days before, the day of, and the day after each chemotherapy treatment.
 Please consult your oncology team for advice concerning your situation and dosages.
-It might make sense to be tested for deficiency in vitamin D and plan for follow up to determine if your reading has reached a desirable level.
+It might make sense to be tested for vitamin D deficiency and plan for follow-up testing to determine if your reading has reached a desirable level.

 Foods that should be limited or avoided during cisplatin treatment